romainx/panorama/README.md

 - A `DataRenderer` using statistical data to render charts.
 Several `DataRenderer` are available one for each rendering (chart).
 Each produces a `js` script stored in the Pelican output directory.
 - A `DataConfigurator` to map `DataProducer` to `DataRenderer`.
 Part of the configuration is accessible through a configuration file

-Generated charts are available in the Pelican `context` (holding the name `panorama_data`) and can be used by any [Jinja](http://jinja.pocoo.org/) Pelican template to be integrated in the blog (in a dedicated `stats.html` template for example).
-See the `all_charts.html` for an example of integration.
+Generated charts are available in the Pelican `context` (holding the name `panorama_charts`) and can be used by any [Jinja](http://jinja.pocoo.org/) Pelican template to be integrated in the blog.

 ## Installation